pittcsc/pittcswiki/src/guides/skills/getting-started-with-x/web-dev.md

 CSS: [https://youtu.be/yfoY53QXEnI](https://youtu.be/yfoY53QXEnI)
 JavaScript: [https://youtu.be/hdI2bqOjy3c](https://youtu.be/hdI2bqOjy3c)

-Once you finished those videos, a great project to build is a personal website which you can host on [Github Page](https://pages.github.com/).
+Once you finished those videos, a great project to build is a personal website which you can host on [GitHub Pages](https://pages.github.com/).
 Another thing I like to do is to just customize the Traversy Media projects and make it my own.

 ### Richie Goulazian
 I recommend starting with the basics and working your way up to more shiny libraries and frameworks.
 Fancy libraries like [React](https://reactjs.org/) have very clear motivations that are easy to see once you've gained some experience writing web applications the more traditional way.